Datamine-Crypto/white-paper/docs/datamina-smart-contracts.md

 Our Smart Contracts are based on secure and trusted [OpenZepplin ERC-777 Smart Contract](https://docs.openzeppelin.com/contracts/2.x/api/token/erc777)

-OpenZepplin code is at the heart of our tokens and we follow their security practices and implementation very carfully.
+OpenZepplin code is at the heart of our tokens and we follow their security practices and implementation very carefully.

 # Datamine (DAM) Token

 For the base Datamine (DAM) token we've kept it as simple and basic as possible.
 This token is a standard ERC-777 implementation and was deployed on Ethereum mainnet with fixed supply of 25,000,000 DAM.
+We'll have the final amount of burned DAM tokens after the BWK coin -> DAM token is complete.

 All extensions on the base tokens are done through the new ERC-777 "Operators".
 This feature allows other ethereum addresses to operate on behalf of your account.
 Instead of another address, we've used this functionality to grant another smart contract operator role.